Aspen's Armory Hall

 Project Information:

 The Armory sits on a 6,000 sq. ft. lot in Aspen’s downtown Commercial Core Historic District, adjacent to Conner Park.
 It is located within the Public zone district and is designated as a historic resource.
-The City has allocated money for planning the redesign of the project.
-Next steps will be to determine funding options to undertake the remodel.
+The City has allocated money to plan the redesign of the project.

-The City recognizes the importance of community use as an element of future programming and remodel options.
 In 2015, the city initiated an advisory ballot question to gauge the electorate’s preference for the Armory site as a future community use or city offices; the community use narrowly passed.
 Once again in 2018, the election cycle included a ballot question presenting two locations for a new city hall; the results confirmed a preference for the Rio Grande/Galena Plaza site with a 57 to 43 percent margin.

 Aspenite's Stories About the Armory